Incrediball Hydrangea Shrubs for Sale Online

 |Uses:||Extremely attractive when used as a focal point in the mixed border, mass planting, or a specimen planting|

-Before you buy an Incrediball Hydrangea shrub, make sure to read about the care instructions that are required and recommended to keep this plant healthy and thriving.
+Before you buy an Incrediball Hydrangea shrub, make sure to read about the recommended care instructions to keep this plant healthy and thriving.

 When should I water my Incrediball Hydrangea?

-After back filling and lightly compacting the 50/50 mix of existing soil and compost give the Incrediball Hydrangea a good deep watering.
-This is not to be rushed.
+After planting the Incrediball Hydrangea, give it a slow, deep watering.
 Most of the water you put on the plant at first will run away from the plant until the soil is soaked.
 A general rule of thumb is to count to 5 for every one gallon of pot size.
 For example a one gallon pot would be watered until you count to 5 a three gallon pot would be 15 and so on.
 Check the plant daily for the first week or so and then every other day there after.
 Water using the counting method for the first few weeks.
 Gator bag Jr. can be used to help aid in this process and also provide plants with a good soaking due to the slow release of the water into the root-zone of the plant.
-Soaker Hoses can also be used to water when planting a long hedge.

 When should I mulch my Incrediball Hydrangea?